zeisler/zeisler.github.io/resume/index.md

 * Redesigned Scrabble game using Object Oriented design and written completely in JavaScript. [link](https://Github.com/zeisler/scrabble)
 * Developed web app using Angularjs and html5 canvas, lets user control 2d object. [link](http://Dustinzeisler.com/canvas_project)
 * Migrated old PHP code base to Ruby on Rails for searching business locations through Google Maps. [link](https://Github.com/zeisler/ffl_locator)
-* Experience practiced pair programming during the development process.
+* Experience practicing pair programming during the development process.
 * Deployed  Ruby on Rails to quickly seed 178,000 rows from CSV into SQLite for development and in production pushed to Heroku for seeding into Postgres DB.
 * Implemented Git version control to mange changes and branch new features.
 * Actively used Github pushing code often and contributing to open source projects.